-Section 2 Attendance and Absences
+Section 2 Attendance and Absences.

-- Absences Definitions.
+1. Absences - Definitions.
 The circumstances for all absences from school will be identified as School Excused or Not School Excused.
 Absences should be cleared through the Principal's office in advance whenever possible.
-All absences, except for illness and/or death in the family, require advance approval. - a.
+All absences, except for illness and/or death in the family, require advance approval.

+- a.
 School Excused.
-Any of the following circumstances that lead to an absence will be identified as a School Excused absence, provided the required attendance procedures have been followed: - 1) Impossible or impracticable barriers outside the control of the parent or child prevent a student from attending school.
+Any of the following circumstances that lead to an absence will be identified as a School Excused absence, provided the required attendance procedures have been followed: - (1) Impossible or impracticable barriers outside the control of the parent or child prevent a student from attending school.
 The parent must provide the school with documentation to demonstrate the absence was beyond the control of the parent or child.
-This could include, but is not limited to documented illness, court, death of a family member, or suspension. - 2) Other absences as determined by the principal or the principal's designee. - b.
+This could include, but is not limited to documented illness, court, death of a family member, or suspension. - (2) Other absences as determined by the principal or the principal's designee. - When a student knows they will be gone, all homework is due either before the student leaves for the absence or immediately upon their return.
+Students should work with their teachers to determine what will be expected based on the type and length of the absence. - b.
 Not School Excused.
-Absences that are not school excused may result in a report to the county attorney and may be classified as follows: - 1) Parent acknowledged absences are those in which the parent communicated with the school in the prescribed manner that the child is absent and is the parent's responsibility for the extent of the school day.
-This includes, but is not limited to, illness, vacations, and medical appointments. - 2.
+Absences that are not school excused may result in a report to the county attorney and may be classified as follows:

 Other absences are those in which the parent has not communicated a reason for the student's absence.
 This would include being tardy to school.
 Being tardy more than 10 minutes may be considered an unexcused absence for that period.